-The profits obtained by CIT taxpayers when said profits arise from these financial assets are exempt from the obligation of carrying out the withholding tax provided that the commercial paper (i) are represented by book entries and (ii) are traded on a Spanish official secondary market of securities, or on a multilateral trading facility such as the MARF.
-Otherwise, the withholding at source -performed as an interim payment of the CIT- will be carried out at the current rate of 19%.
-The interim withholding carried out will be deductible from the CIT amount payable.
+The profits obtained by Corporate Tax taxpayers when said profits arise from these financial assets are exempt from the obligation of carrying out the withholding tax provided that the commercial paper (i) are represented by book entries and (ii) are traded on a Spanish official secondary market of securities, or on a multilateral trading facility such as the MARF.
+Otherwise, the withholding at source -performed as an interim payment of Corporation Tax- will be carried out at the current rate of 19%.
+The interim withholding carried out will be deductible from the Corporate Tax amount payable.